-Our Student Ambassadors scheme aims to promote young people’s rights and the UNCRC in secondary schools.
+Our Student Ambassadors scheme aims to promote young people’s rights and the UNCRC in schools.

 How it works

 Schools are asked to elect two Student Ambassadors at the beginning of every year.
 Ambassadors have three jobs.
 These are to: